buffdelta/IP_Sender/README.md

 ```bash
 0 */12 * * * /home/chris/IP_Sender/IP_Sender.sh >> /tmp/email_log.txt 2>&1
 ```
 Will run the code once every 12 hours, starting at midnight.
+It will also log the output of the script into a txt file.